noudess/docs-main/PEQ-Setup-using-XAMPP.md

 ##### Guide Information
-This guide was created to help you set up a basic PEQ server with the current database and quests.
+This guide (still in progress) was created to help you set up a basic PEQ server with the current database and quests.
 My system is Windows 7 x64 with XAMPP.
 I use XAMPP because it is a good all-in-one package which includes MySQL, Apache, PHP, and Perl.
 This was compiled as 32-bit using Microsoft Visual Studio Express 2013 for Windows Desktop.
 In addition to the server, we will also set up the PEQ Database Editor.
 The guide should be broad enough so you can tweak the steps to fit your specific requirements/system.

 ***